AndriiBardin/TaxiService/README.md

 #Taxi service

-Simple web application created in educational and training purposes to learn techologies such as Maven, MySQL, Servlets, JDBC
+Simple web application created in educational and training purposes to learn techologies such as Maven, MySQL, Servlets, JDBC and apply gained knowledge